GrinSync/.github/profile/README.md

 - A basic filtering scheme to allow users who are trying to discover events to categorize events in the event calendar by type (food is offered, pets are allowed, etc.).
 - The ability for users to set preferences to tailor their event recommendations in the app.
 - Automated pulling of events from Grinnell College’s official calendar and Grinnell College Athletics’ calendar to GrinSync’s event calendar.
-- Some sort of GrinSync moderator to ensure the app is accurate (details to be fleshed out still).
+- Some sort of GrinSync moderator to ensure the app is accurate.
 - Account creation for GrinSync users.
 - Student organization leaders can link their account with their student organization once they verify their identity.
 Verification must occur every semester.

-## Stretch goals ##
+## Stretch goals - not implemented as of Spring 2024 ##
 - Allowing users to select specific events/organizations to get notifications from.
 - The option to edit an event after you post it and notify interested users about the changes in event details.
 - Adding events to the Student User’s Outlook calendar.